-The Battle of Edgecote Moor took place on 26th July 1469.
-Edgecote Moor saw the Earl of Warwick’s troops overcome an army loyal to Edward IV.
+The Battle of Edgcote (sometimes termed Edgecote Moor) took place on 24th July 1469.
+Edgcote saw the Earl of Warwick’s troops overcome an army loyal to Edward IV.
 This followed Warwick’s defection to the Lancastrian cause.
-Edward’s army was defeated at Edgecote.
+Edward’s army was defeated at Edgcote.
 Shortly afterwards he was forced into temporary exile as Henry VI was put back on the throne.

-Build up to the Battle of Edgecote Moor
+Build up to the Battle of Edgcote Moor

 In 1464 the Earl of Warwick had been negotiating a marriage on behalf of Edward IV.
 Edward however, married Elizabeth Woodville in secrecy.
 This infuriated Warwick.
 Over the next few years the Woodville family were given positions of power.
 They grew in importance and influence within Edward’s court.
 Warwick’s own position was challenged.

 This led to disputes between Warwick and Edward.
 Warwick was further angered by the kings refusal to allow his daughter to wed the Duke of Clarence.
 Edward insisted on Clarence marrying for diplomatic purposes.
 Neither Clarence, the heir to the throne, or Warwick were happy with this.
 Their thoughts turned to rebellion.

 In the early summer of 1469 rumours were spread in the North of England that Edward IV was illegitimate.
 This would make the Duke of Clarence the rightful king.
 Warwick’s agents had spread these rumours.
 A small rebellion broke out as a result of the rumours.
 Edward marched north to deal with the issue.
 He stopped at Nottingham to gather recruits but, with his popularity in decline, was forced to wait for reinforcements from the Earls of Devon and Pembroke.